alukosdev/ccsp/guidance/aicpa-cica-gapp.md

 ## Overview

-The Generally Accepted Privacy Principles (GAPP) are a framework developed by the American Institute of Certified Public Accountants (AICPA) that consists of *10 key privacy principles* and *74 privacy objectives* and associated methods for measuring and evaluating criteria.
-It is focused on managing and preventing threats to privacy.
+The Generally Accepted Privacy Principles (GAPP) are a framework developed by the American Institute of Certified Public Accountants (AICPA) that consists of *10 key privacy principles* containing *74 privacy objectives* and associated methods for measuring and evaluating criteria.
+It is focused primarily on managing and preventing threats to privacy.

 !!!
 GAPP is a component of SOC 2.
 This is the standard in the accounting industry.